CrowdHailer/just-job/README.md

 This change is also necessary as we have updated the `CreateTodoList` interactor to only accept the correct interface

+4. Upgrade the create task interactor
+When adding the create task interface we want a new task to be given a todolist as an identifier and not just any value.
+A todolist cannot be passed into the request object, the request object must be initialized with only primitives.
+Therefore this request object will have to use the `GetTodoList` interactor.
+The request object implementation is outside the domain and so must only query the domain through interactors.

 ## Install

 #### Clone the app